joecowton/gilded-rose/readme.md

 open index.html

-enter irb and create new shop
+enter irb and create new shop to begin